skypjack/entt/docs/md/entity.md

 A partial-owning group works similarly to a full-owning group for the components it owns, but relies on indirection to get components owned by other groups.<br/>
-This isn't as fast as a full-owning group, but it's already much faster than a view when there are only one or two free components to retrieve (the most common cases likely).
-In the worst case, it's not slower than views anyway.
+This is not as fast as a full-owning group, but it is already much faster than a view when there are only one or two free components to retrieve (the most common cases likely).
+In the worst case, it is not slower than views anyway.

 A partial-owning group is created as: